Near-Field Aeroacoustic Shape Optimization at Low Reynolds Numbers: Abstract

 \section{Abstract}

-In this paper, we investigated the feasibility of gradient-free aeroacoustic shape optimization.
-The sound pressure level at a near-field observer is computed directly from the flow field, and the shape is optimized with the objective of minimizing the sound pressure level at this observer.
-The Flux Reconstruction (FR) approach, is used to study the flow over two-dimensional objects at low Reynolds numbers.
-The Sound Pressure Level (SPL) is computed using a direct acoustic approach at an observer in the near field.
-Aeroacoustic shape optimization is performed using the gradient-free Mesh Adaptive Direct Search (MADS) technique.
-A $7\%$ noise reduction is achieved for flow over an open deep cavity with a length-to-depth ratio of $L/D=4$ at Reynolds number of $Re=1500$ based on the cavity depth and free-stream Mach number of $M_\infty = 0.15$.
-The second case considers tandem cylinders at $Re=200$ and $M_\infty = 0.2$.
-Over $12\%$ noise reduction is achieved by optimizing the distance between the cylinders and their diameter ratio.
-Finally, a baseline NACA0012 airfoil is optimized at $Re=10000$ and $M_\infty = 0.2$ to reduce trailing edge noise.
-The airfoil's shape is optimized to generate a new 4-digit NACA airfoil at an appropriate angle of attack to reduce the SPL while ensuring the baseline time-averaged lift coefficient is maintained and prevent any increase in the baseline time-averaged drag coefficient.
-The optimized airfoil is silent with $0~dB$ noise and the drag coefficient is decreased by $24.95\%$.
+We investigate the feasibility of gradient-free aeroacoustic shape optimization using the Flux Reconstruction (FR) approach to study two-dimensional flow at low Reynolds numbers.
+The Overall Sound Pressure Level (OASPL) is computed via the direct acoustic approach, and optimization is performed using the gradient-free Mesh Adaptive Direct Search (MADS) algorithm.
+The proposed framework is assessed across three problems.
+First, flow over an open cavity is investigated at a Reynolds number of $Re=1500$ and free-stream Mach number of $M_\infty = 0.15$, resulting in a $7.9dB$ noise reduction.
+The second case considers tandem cylinders at $Re=200$ and $M_\infty = 0.2$, achieving a $16.5 dB$ noise reduction by optimizing the distance between the cylinders and their diameter ratio.
+Finally, a NACA0012 airfoil is optimized at $Re=10,000$ and $M_\infty = 0.2$ to reduce trailing edge noise.
+The airfoil's shape is optimized to generate a new 4-digit NACA airfoil at an appropriate angle of attack to reduce OASPL while maintaining the baseline time-averaged lift coefficient and preventing an increase in the baseline time-averaged drag coefficient.
+The optimized airfoil is silent at $0dB$ and the drag coefficient is decreased by $24.95\%$.
 These results demonstrate the feasibility of shape optimization using MADS and FR for aeroacoustic design.